MLA In-Text Citations

 For every source that is cited using an in-text citation, there is a corresponding full reference.
 This allows readers to track down the original source.

-At the end of the assignment, on the Works Cited page, is the full reference.
+At the end of the assignment, on the MLA works cited page, is the full reference.
 The full reference includes the full name of the author, the title of the article, the title of the journal, the volume and issue number, the date the journal was published, and the URL where the article was found.

 Here is the full reference for King’s quote: